 “HB 1523’s absence does not impair the free exercise of religion . . .
 In addition, issuing a marriage license to a gay couple is not like being forced into armed combat or to assist with an abortion.
 Matters of life and death are sui generis.
 If movants truly believe that providing services to LGBT citizens forces them to ‘tinker with the machinery of death,’ their animus exceeds anything seen in Romer, Windsor, or the marriage equality cases.”

-Full list of documents:
+Full list of documents and media:

 December 23, 2016: Amici File Briefs in Support of Plaintiffs